 So what will happen in the new miniseries?

 We have reason to believe the new miniseries may deviate somewhat from King’s novel, but there is little indication as to what direction those deviations may take.
 Will King’s new ending jump off from the finale of the shorter version?
 Or is it an expansion of the epilogue added to the Complete & Uncut Edition?
-We’ll have to wait until the series kicks-off to find out—though an official premiere date has yet to be announced.
+We’ll have to wait until the series kicks off to find out.
+Though an official premiere date has yet to be announced, post-production wrapped in early March of 2020.

 In the meantime, we can rest assured that something special is coming our way.